costycnc/esp8266-blink-bin-only-480-bytes-hello-world/README.md

 # esp8266-blink-bin-only-480-bytes-hello-world
 Blink with a bin with only 480 bytes

+Thanks to AdityaNG from where im inspired https://github.com/AdityaNG/esp32-assembly

          Requirements :

                1.esptool.exe https://github.com/espressif/esptool/releases or esptool.py but need to install python